-After last year’s success, KUNO will organize another Summer Course.
-In this two-day course, humanitarian academics and experienced humanitarian professionals will discuss all relevant aspects of humanitarian work.
-A mixture of practical knowledge, debates and working sessions, will feed your brain, enhance your efficiency as a humanitarian worker and strengthen your network.
+After 2018’s success, KUNO organized another Summer Course.
+In this two-day course, humanitarian academics and experienced humanitarian professionals discussed all relevant aspects of humanitarian work in a mixture of practical knowledge, debates and working sessions.

 Preliminary programme July 17, 18:

 - Day 1 morning – Global humanitarian governance; including a changing context, new actors and scenarios for humanitarian action

 - Day 1 afternoon – Humanitarian principles & International Humanitarian Law; including access, humanitarian negotiations